Billa (2007 film): Critical response

 Billa opened to primarily positive critical response.
 Sify lauded the film, writing: Billa delivers the goods with its great star cast, a designer look, technical glitz, perfect chemistry making it an entertainment extravaganza".
 The reviewer claimed that it was the "first designer-look Kollywood film with classy action cuts" and a "technically chic, racy, engrossing entertainer with a Hollywood look", going on to call it "racy & rocking".
 The critic also heaped praise on the lead actor: "Ajith looks sensational and clearly he is at home, playing dual roles of Billa and Velu.
 He is suave, dashing, and debonair and has a terrific screen presence which makes the film work big time.
 You just cannot think of any other actor in Tamil donning the role made memorable by Rajinikanth".
-Behindwoods rated the film 3.5 out of 5 and wrote: "...where Vishnu Vardhan scores is in his crystal clear vision.
-He doesn’t want to challenge the original nor change its content.
-All he wants to do is to repackage it stylishly for today’s trend with some present avant-garde styles in film making.
-The deliberate attempts by the director not to follow the super star’s style are palpable in every frame, which has made Billa stand out tall and high".
-In regard of Ajith's presence, the reviewer said: "Ajith as the ruthless David Billa is a revelation.
-Stylish, menacing and electrifying, he seems to have thoroughly enjoyed the challenge and has completely lived up to it.
-Rajinikanth can definitely be proud of his successor he has chosen for the tough job".
+Revathi of Kalki praised the star cast, cinematography, Yuvan's background score but felt dialogues were inaudible and the film struggles after the suspense around Jagadish is revealed and humorous portions were weak nevertheless Vishnuvardhan should be praised for making Billa on par with Hollywood films.
+Chennai Online wrote "It's clearly a film targeted at today's generation.
+Contemporary, stylish and sleek, it could compete with the standard of any international action flick.
+After the promise he had revealed in 'Arinthum Ariyamalum' and 'Pattiyal', Vishnu Vardhan proves yet again, that he is a maker to watch out for.
+'Billa' couldn't have been remade any better today than what Vishnu has done.
+It's worth a watch."
+Malathi Rangarajan of The Hindu wrote "Though it lives up to the pre-release hype about its chic factor and has a handsome hero to boot, this remake extravaganza isn’t at its appealing best mainly because it is faithful to the Tamil original to a fault.
+Yet you have to give it to Vishnu — flamboyance spells class in Ajith’s ‘Billa.’".

-Mythili Ramachandran of Nowrunning.com wrote: "Billa ... lives up to its hype and Ajith simply rocks", rating it 3 out of 5.
-Another reviewer from the same site, gave the same rating, citing: "Billa ... is slick and stylish in keeping with the present modern world...View the movie from a technical angle, and it is undoubtedly in par with Hollywood movies.
-What a pulsating thriller it has turned out to be".
 In contrast, TSV Hari from Rediff wrote that the film "disappoints" and gave it 2.5 out of 5, further claiming: "Director Vishnuvardhan seems to have been in a dilemma as to whether to focus on Ajith or give the film well-etched characters.
 There are too many diversions in the form of female cleavages in the rain forests of Malaysia and garish sets".
-Balaji, who portrayed the DSP in the 1980 film, praised the 2007 film for being "very stylish and looking grand", but expressed his dismay over the absence of the characters previously played by Thengai Srinivasan, S. A. Ashokan and Manorama.
+Balaji, who produced and portrayed the DSP in the 1980 film, praised the 2007 film for being "very stylish and looking grand", but expressed his dismay over the absence of the characters previously played by Thengai Srinivasan, S. A. Ashokan and Manorama.

 Prequel

-In 2008, reports claimed that, following the film's commercial success, Soundarya Rajinikanth was planning to make a sequel, to be produced by Ocher Studios in association with Warner Bros.
-However, the sequel did not materialise, and the idea was dropped, with Ajith Kumar, Vishnuvardhan and Soundarya getting busy with other projects.
+In 2008, reports claimed that, following the film's commercial success, Soundarya Rajinikanth was planning to make a prequel, to be produced by Ocher Studios in association with Warner Bros.
+However, the prequel did not materialise, and the idea was dropped, with Ajith Kumar, Vishnuvardhan and Soundarya getting busy with other projects.